Assaf Razin: Research

 Razin's research covers various aspects of international economics.
-He explores how trade balances evolve in response to economic policies, exchange rate movements, and global economic conditions.
-His work often employs rational expectations models to analyze these dynamics.
+He explored how trade balances evolve in response to economic policies, exchange rate movements, and global economic conditions.

-Razin has studied the effects of capital mobility on economic stability and growth, examining how capital flows influence exchange rates, interest rates, and investment patterns.

-He has analyzed the impact of fiscal policies on macroeconomic stability, particularly in open economies.
-His research studies how government borrowing and spending affect national and global economic performance.
+He analyzed the impact of fiscal policies on macroeconomic stability, particularly in open economies.
+His research studies indicate how government borrowing and spending affect national and global economic performance.
 Razin's early research established a link between population theory and economic growth theory by analyzing an intergenerational model of optimum population growth, considering factors such as the quality of life for new populations, consumption levels, public support for investment in children, intergenerational differences in preferences, and uncertainty in population changes.
 His 1983 collaborative research with LEO Svensson and others analyzed the impact of terms-of-trade changes on a small country's spending and current account under perfect international capital mobility and an intertemporal framework, considering both temporary and permanent fluctuations and the influence of individuals' time preferences on trade balance outcomes.
 In his 1986 study, he employed a two-country general equilibrium model to analyze the effects of budget deficits and government spending on global interest rates, consumption, and international indebtedness, exploring the differences between fiscal expenditures and tax cuts, current versus expected future policies, and the welfare implications of budget deficits.

 Razin's 1991 research examined global capital income taxation and tax competition, showing that coordinated policies reduce the need for tax harmonization, whereas insufficient coordination results in lower capital taxes and burdens on immobile factors, limiting effective tax tools.
 In 1994, he proposed a method to compute effective tax rates using national accounts and revenue data, highlighting international differences in tax policy and demonstrating the consistency of these rates with general equilibrium economic frameworks.
 His 2000 study investigated factors influencing large adjustments in current account deficits and exchange rates in low- and middle-income countries, distinguishing between triggers of currency crises and current account reversals, finding that domestic and external factors play key roles with different economic impacts.
 In 2006, he developed a theoretical model explaining how information asymmetry influences the choice between foreign direct investments (FDI) and foreign portfolio investments (FPI), highlighting how investors' information advantages impact investment decisions, resale prices, and the observed patterns of investment flows across developed and developing countries.
 While exploring how welfare state generosity affects migration rates, his 2015 study found that within free labor movement areas like the EU, welfare states attract skilled migrants, while in restricted migration contexts, they may draw unskilled migrants, potentially increasing fiscal burdens.
-In 2022, his work offered a nuanced analysis of how income-based globalization attitudes interact with national government policies, shedding light on the complex relationship between economic interests, trade dynamics, and welfare-state outcomes in the context of a globalized economy.
+In 2022, he published a work showing a nuanced analysis of how income-based globalization attitudes interact with national government policies, shedding light on the complex relationship between economic interests, trade dynamics, and welfare-state outcomes in the context of a globalized economy.

+Personal life and death

+Razin was married to Shula Razin.
+They had three children.
+He died on 9 July 2026, at the age of 85.